 Subscribe to my newsletter.
 Get updates, short stories, and learn about similar books by other authors.

-Wayne Stinnett is an American author of more than twenty novels and one non-fiction book on writing.
+Wayne Stinnett is a USA Today Bestselling author of more than thirty novels and one non-fiction book on writing.
 He’s also a Veteran of the United States Marine Corps, as is his main character, Jesse McDermitt.
 Between those careers, Stinnett has worked as a deckhand, commercial fisherman, dive master, taxi driver, construction manager, and truck driver, among many other things.
-He lives with his wife and youngest daughter on one of the Sea Islands of the South Carolina Lowcountry, just a few miles from Parris Island, where he went to boot camp.
+He lives with his wife and youngest daughter in the South Carolina Lowcountry, just a few miles from Parris Island, where he went to boot camp.
 They also have three grown children, four grandchildren, a crazy Carolina dog, and a large cage of parakeets.
 He grew up in Melbourne, Florida, and has also lived in the Florida Keys, the Bahamas, and Cozumel, Mexico.

 Twelve-year-old Wayne Stinnett received his first mask and fins, a Christmas gift from his parents.
 Before the decade would end, the soon to be writer would become an advanced open water scuba diver.
 Early the following year, his father bought the family’s first boat, a 24′ dual console IO set up for offshore fishing.
 Young Stinnett became the navigator; fishing the Gulf Stream with his dad, twenty miles from shore.
 Using nothing but a radio direction finder, the young navigator was able to pinpoint their location and guide the boat back to Sebastian Inlet without fail.
 “The worm had turned,” he often says.
 Since he’d learned to write, Stinnett had always carried a pencil and small notebook, where he’d jot down things he saw or heard that were interesting to him.
 Many were filled with descriptions of the sea and fishing with his father.
 This became a habit he would continue for fifty years, filling boxes with little notebooks, each filled with ideas, descriptions, and characters.